cwendorf/cwendorf/README.md

 - **Social and Cultural Psychology:** Justice, fairness, and morality; social and political values; cultural and evolutionary psychology
 - **Scholarship of Teaching and Learning:** Social psychology of education; student evaluations of teaching; faculty development

-### Resources for Teaching and Research
+### Available Materials

-The pinned items below are my major GitHub projects, but I have a lot of R packages, online textbooks, spreadsheets, and documentation to share!
+I believe in clear and open practices in higher education.
+The pinned items below are my major projects, but I have a lot of R packages, online textbooks, spreadsheets, and documentation to share!

 - **[My GitHub Repositories](https://github.com/cwendorf?tab=repositories):** A list of my completed and my ongoing projects
 - **[My GitHub Gists](https://gist.github.com/cwendorf):** Useful R code snippets for data management and analysis